MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 We avoid the use of plurals.

 - It can create inconsistencies in naming, i.e., parties vs dates vs classes (ies, s, es).
 This can be hard for some people to remember.
 - When plurals are used to indicate that a property can have multiple values, it can lead to confusion when there is only one.
-It can also complicate parsing of the data as it may not always be clear whether something should be in an array or not.
+It can also complicate parsing of the data as it may not always be clear whether something should be an array or not.
 - If a schema is updated and a property that was originally singular is changed to allow multiple values, it would be a breaking change.

 **Multiple Values**